drg809/hardhat-base/README.md

-# Sicrux Contracts - Powered by Hardhat Typescript Template
+# Test Contracts - Powered by Hardhat Typescript Template

 Create and test smart contracts using Hardhat with Typescript.